saharkarimzade/scalaprogfun/SomeGitCommands.md

   a useful resource:

-  NEVER EVER YOU SHOULDNT CHANGE OR COMMIT >GIT FILE BECAUSE IT HAS STH ABOUT THAT PROJECT AT THAT TIM!
-IT SHOULDNT BE COMITTED NEVERRRRRRRRR! https://education.github.com/git-cheat-sheet-education.pdf
+  NEVER EVER YOU SHOULDNT CHANGE **.GIT** FILE BECAUSE IT HAS STH ABOUT THAT PROJECT AT THAT TIM!
+IT SHOULDNT BE changed NEVERRRRRRRRR!

+for this reason you never can't commit .git!
+IF YOU CHANGE .GIT file then COMMIT STH EVERYTHING CAN BE COMPLICATED AND DESTROYED!

+If you want to get clone from a specific version in intellij fist commit (and push?) every change you can go to git page at the bottom of intellij and see the flow of versions  and right-click on that specific version and then select "Reset current branch to here" if you have some wrong commit that didn't push, run this command to cancel them:

+**git reset --hard origin/<nameOfcurrentBranch>**

+(maybe u can use sof/keep/mixed instead of hard...READ! )

+(there are some useful text about this commands prefer to read that:
+$ git reset --hard HEAD       (going back to HEAD)

+$ git reset --hard HEAD^      (going back to the commit before HEAD)
+$ git reset --hard HEAD~1     (equivalent to "^")

+$ git reset --hard HEAD~2     (going back two commits before HEAD) )

+  https://education.github.com/git-cheat-sheet-education.pdf